 When you are 15 weeks pregnant, most women can no longer wear their regular trousers.
 Time to buy maternity clothes if you haven’t already!
 Even strangers can probably see that you are pregnant now.

 Your baby is growing rapidly and has actually doubled in weight since last week!

 How is your own weight gain developing?
 Find average weekly weight gain during pregnancy here.

-At 15 weeks pregnant, your baby is now the length of and apple at approximately 4 inches long and weighing 2.5 ounces.
+The fetal age of your baby is now 13 weeks.
+At 15 weeks pregnant, your baby is now the length of and apple at approximately 4 inches long (10 cm) and weighing 2.5 ounces (71 gram).